Why companies increasingly use AI for their forecasts

 Churn Forecasting is forecasting how likely it is a client leaves your company in a certain time span.
 This is especially useful because a company can adjust its strategy towards its clients based on how likely they are to leave the company soon, and what are their reasons.

 The need for demand forecasting is omnipresent in every company.
 This type of forecasting determines how the demand for a certain product/service, or product family will evolve during a certain period of time.
 Demand forecasts can be used in different areas such as optimizing warehouse management, foreseeing relevant promotion and sales actions, negotiate discounts with suppliers, and manage cash-flows.

 In all of these areas, a lot of data needs to be analyzed in order to make a forecast with high accuracy, and therefore gain higher profits.

 Traditional forecast methods are becoming outdated and outpaced due to easier access to large datasets and an increase in the available computational power.
 The more complex and changing the environment, the more traditional methods lose their value due to the low accuracy rate and is so time-consuming.

 Will AI replace experts?
 The answer is no.

 In a business context, AI is there to augment managers so they can take more precise data-driven decisions.
 Having a reliable prediction that everyone understands can help facilitate the decision on priorities and actions across departments, in a data-driven way.
-Also, AI can help to valorise experts knowledge even more by combining their knowledge to an algorithmic prediction.
+Also, AI can help to valorize expert's knowledge even more by combining their knowledge with an algorithmic prediction.
 This approach is particularly powerful in the case of rare events (rare phenomenons such as the firing of top management).
 Finally, a prediction is nothing without a well-executed decision.
-AI simply gives the opportunity to executives and managers to make very well informed decisions and actions, thereby considerably increasing their chances in succeeding.
+AI simply gives the opportunity to executives and managers to make very well informed decisions and actions, thereby considerably increasing their chances of succeeding.

 If you want to get monthly reads directly to your email inbox, sign up for our newsletter!